TUW-GEO/Equi7Grid/docs/webviewer/index.md

 ## Map

-The map itself displays OpenStreetMap in the background and interactions with the map are intuitive, including zoom buttons in the top-right corner.
+The map itself displays OpenStreetMap in the background and interactions with the map are intuitive, including zoom buttons in the top-right corner and on-the-fly rendering of longitude and latitude coordinates while hovering over the map.
+If you right-click on the map the longitute and latitude coordinate tuple is copied to the clipboard indicated by a pop-up window.

 In the lower-left corner you can see a globe.
 If you click on it, your map will start to render as a globe in 3D.

 :::{note}
 The 3D view only works in Chrome.